thenetcircle/dino/docs/md/api.md

 ## message

-Send a message to a "room" UUID (can be the user UUID or an actual room UUID).
+Send a message to a `room` UUID (can be the user UUID or an actual room UUID).

-Responds with event name "gn_message".
+Responds with event name `gn_message`.

 Request contains: